mgieseki/dvisvgm/README.md

   This library is used to extract the glyph outlines from vector fonts (PFB, OTF, TTF).

 * [Ghostscript](https://www.ghostscript.com)
-  The PostScript special handler requires the Ghostscript library libgs.so (Linux) or gsdll32.dll/gsdll64.dll (Windows) to be installed.
+  The PostScript special handler requires the Ghostscript shared library `libgs.so.N` (Linux) or `gsdll32.dll`/`gsdll64.dll` (Windows) to be installed.
 If the configure script finds the corresponding Ghostscript development files on the system, it directly links against `libgs.so.N`, where _N_ is the library's ABI version.
-  Otherwise, the library is looked up during runtime, and the PostScript support is enabled only if `libgs.so` can be found.
+  Otherwise, the library is looked up during runtime, and the PostScript support is enabled only if the shared library can be found.
 Due to incompatible changes of the Ghostscript API, _dvisvgm_ requires Ghostscript 8.31 or later.

 * [Kpathsea](https://tug.org/kpathsea)
   This library is part of the Web2C package and is usually installed in conjunction with a TeX distribution.
-Kpathsea provides functions for searching files in the large texmf tree.
+Kpathsea provides functions for searching files in the large `texmf` tree.
 Please ensure that you use the kpathsea version coming with or matching your TeX system.

 * [OpenSSL crypto library](https://www.openssl.org)